k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17a_task_target_component_entities.md

 ## Actions to perform

 The following actions can be performed on the selected testing environment.
-You can select one of multiple actions:
+You can select one or multiple actions:

 ![target example3](images/task_target_component_task_actions.png)

 ### Delete

 Deletes the selected entities from the testing environment.
-The Delete action checkbox can be checked with the Load checkbox, or can be checked as a single action: delete only.
-Note that if you select the **Delete only**, the **Source component is disabled** since the task only deletes the entities from the target environment.
+The Delete action checkbox can be either checked with the Load checkbox, or checked as a single action: delete only.
+Note that if you select the **Delete only**, the **Source component is disabled** since the task deletes entities only from the target environment.

 ### Load